Zenchiyu/advanced-formal-tools/logbooks/README.md

 and discovered that PRISM uses BDDs and MTDDs (Multi terminal decision diagrams)
 > PRISM incorporates state-of-the art symbolic data structures and algorithms, based on BDDs (Binary Decision Diagrams) and MTBDDs (Multi-Terminal Binary Decision Diagrams)

-* [Brief look at PRISM syntax for modelling a PTA: Probabilistic Timed Automata](https://www.prismmodelchecker.org/talks/dave-cav11.pdf): Can intuitively define a PTA (at least the one in the presentation slide)
+* (S)[Brief look at PRISM syntax for modelling a PTA: Probabilistic Timed Automata](https://www.prismmodelchecker.org/talks/dave-cav11.pdf): Can intuitively define a PTA (at least the one in the presentation slide)

-* [Tutorial Part 1](https://www.prismmodelchecker.org/tutorial/die.php): Getting started with PRISM on simple dice example (DTMC: Discrete Time Markov Chain).
+* (S&T)[Tutorial Part 1](https://www.prismmodelchecker.org/tutorial/die.php): Getting started with PRISM on simple dice example (DTMC: Discrete Time Markov Chain).
 **PRISM** have at least these:

     **Model**